JCAndKSolutions/android-unit-test/README.md

       }
     }
     ```
-2. Apply the `android-unit-test` plugin **AFTER** you declare the android plugin and configure it.
+2. Apply the `android-unit-test` plugin **AFTER** you declare the Android's plugin and configure it.
 Like this:

     ```groovy
     apply plugin: 'android'